dafny-lang/dafny/docs/OnlineTutorial/Modules.md

 Structuring a program by breaking it into parts is an important part of creating large programs.
 In Dafny, this is accomplished via *modules*.
-Modules provide a way to group together related types, classes, methods, functions, and other modules together, as well as control the scope of declarations.
+Modules provide a way to group together related types, classes, methods, functions, and other modules, as well as control the scope of declarations.
-Modules may import each other for code reuse, and it is possible to abstract over modules to seperate an implementation from an interface.
+Modules may import each other for code reuse, and it is possible to abstract over modules to separate an implementation from an interface.